Azmat Khan is a Pulitzer Prize-winning investigative reporter whose work grapples with the human costs of war.

 Khan serves on the Board of Directors of the Pulitzer Center for Crisis Reporting, as First Vice-President of the Overseas Press Club’s Board of Governors, and is a co-founder of The Gumshoe Group.
 She is an International Security Program Fellow at New America, where she was previously a Future of War Fellow.
 She was also previously a fellow at the Macdowell Colony and a Logan Nonfiction Fellow at the Carey Institute for Global Good.

-She is also an adjunct professor at the CUNY Graduate School of Journalism's International Reporting program, a fellow at the Macdowell Colony, and a member of the Overseas Press Club's board of governors.
-Khan received an MSt. from Oxford University, which she attended as a Clarendon scholar, a B.A. from the University of Michigan, and studied at the American University in Cairo.
+She received an MSt. from Oxford University, which she attended as a Clarendon Scholar, and a B.A. from the University of Michigan.
+She has also studied at the American University in Cairo, Egypt.